yashman2k-afk/CoverSortLLM/README.md

 # CoverSortLLM
 A framework to improve coverage of single module designs by intelligent test vector generation using LLM.
+Below figure shows the architechture:

 ![Block Diagram](Framework_5.png)

 # Prequisites: